swisscom/open-service-broker/README.md

 $ docker-compose up -d
 ```

 Configurations for test purposes with the docker-compose environment can be but into [broker/src/main/resources/application-test.yml](https://github.com/swisscom/open-service-broker/blob/develop/broker/src/main/resources/application-test.yml).
-The profile can be activated by annotating the test class with `@ActiveProfiles("test")`.
+The profile can be activated by annotating the test class with `@ActiveProfiles("info,default,extensions,secrets,test")`.

 #### Database